Dragons' Den (British TV programme): Piers Linney

 Linney announced that he would be departing the show at the end of series twelve, in order to focus on various other projects and dedicate more time to his family.
 He was replaced by Nick Jenkins from series 13 onwards.

 Kelly Hoppen

 On 23 January 2015, Kelly Hoppen announced her departure from the show after two series, stating she was unable to commit to the filming schedule whilst she focused on other commitments.
 She was replaced by Sarah Willingham from series 13 onwards.

 Duncan Bannatyne

 It was announced in July 2014 that, due to "other business commitments", Bannatyne would be departing from the show.
 His final appearance was in the last episode of series 12, in which he made an investment jointly with Peter Jones in a cash-and-carry business seeking finance for a new sports drink.
 This left Jones as the only remaining original Dragon.
-He was replaced by Touker Suleyman from series 13 onwards.
+Bannatyne was replaced by Touker Suleyman from series 13 onwards.